 Born in Shimane, Japan in 1972, Kawamoto is a prominent Japanese conductor, a winner of the 10th Tokyo International Music Competition for Conducting and the 59th Prague Spring International Music Competition.
-Since 2001 he has settled in Germany and having performed in Europe, North America, and Asia.
+Since 2001 he has settled in Germany and having performed in Europe, North and South America, Russia and Asia.

 2001-2007, Kawamoto was the principal conductor of the Theater Vorpommern and the principal conductor of the North East German Philharmonic.

 2008-2014, he was the music director of Radio Symphony Orchestra Pilsen in the Czech Republic.

-Also since the very start of his professional career, Kawamoto has frequently performed as a guest conductor with more than 40 orchestras in Europe, North America, Russia and Asia, including such acclaimed orchestras as Slovak Philharmonic Orchestra, Prague Radio Symphony Orchestra, Thüringen Philharmonic Orchestra Gotha, Istanbul State Symphony Orchestra, Krasnoyarsk Symphony Orchestra and Tokyo Philharmonic Orchestra.
+Also since the very start of his professional career, Kawamoto has frequently performed as a guest conductor with more than 50 orchestras in Europe, North and South America, Russia and Asia, including such acclaimed orchestras as Slovak Philharmonic Orchestra, Prague Radio Symphony Orchestra, Thüringen Philharmonic Orchestra Gotha, Istanbul State Symphony Orchestra, Krasnoyarsk Symphony Orchestra and Tokyo Philharmonic Orchestra.